Sirze01/feup-tacs-devOps/docs/Concrete_graphical_syntax_and_model_to_text.md

 ### Format, Lint and Test

-This action is based on https://github.com/bdmendes/camel/blob/master/.github/workflows/ci.yml.
+This action is based on the [continuous integration (ci) action](https://github.com/bdmendes/camel/blob/a4b9083abaa0f171d51276e5dce06626c8efecbb/.github/workflows/ci.yml).
 It is a very common task in software repositories, as it checks the format and style of the code and runs unit and integration tests.

 Note that contrary to the original action, we intend each job (in our system, *Task*) to run sequentially, so we encapsulated each job in a stage.
 In the output text, this is translated to a dependency (needs) between the jobs.